oneapi-src/level-zero-spec/scripts/core/PROG.rst

 See ::${x}_kernel_attribute_t for more information on the "set" and "get" attributes.

-Use ::${x}KernelGetProperties to query invariant properties from a kernel object.
+Use ::${x}KernelGetProperties to query invariant properties from a Kernel object.

 .. parsed-literal::